 Survival trick enjoy the little things

-And Kahlil is no exception.
-Kahlil Edson first came to us as a student of our 28-Day Teen Apprenticeship program.
+And Khalil is no exception.
+Khalil Edson first came to us as a student of our 28-Day Teen Apprenticeship program.
 I am proud of all my students and staff who have discovered for themselves the grit it takes to overcome obstacles and challenges along the road of life.

 “Hey Mark, it’s Khalil, I’m going to college on the island of Palau near the Philippines and really enjoying it.

 Just recently, I began scuba diving, have done a bunch of fishing, and have pretty much just been exploring.
 Recently I was assigned to write a narrative essay, and my topic was based on your camp and a particular experience I had there last year.
 I want to share it with you and your students.
 I will be back home in California sometime in May.